zawsq/Teleshare/README.md

 #### Frequently Asked Questions
 <details>
 <summary>FAQS</summary>

 1. How do i disable automatic deletation:

 ```
 /option AUTO_DELETE_SECONDS 0
 ```

+2. Can I disable file backup?
+It depends on your use case.
+By default, the bot automatically grabs the files through the Telegram server.
+If you need to use the links in the future on another bot, backing up the files is mandatory.

 </details>

 #### START-UP REQUIREMENTS